Changing, Amending or Revoking a Last Will With a Codicil or Other Means

 The most frequent means of revoking a last will are the following:

 - Revocation by execution of a subsequent or later last will: This is perhaps the most frequently used method of cancelling a prior will.
-In most circumstances, this involves a formal declaration or statement in the subsequent will that all prior wills and codicils are revoked as of the date the subsequent will is validly executed.
-It is important for an individual to revoke any and all prior wills on the subsequent execution of another will, since a person may only have one validly executed will.
+In most circumstances, this involves a formal declaration or statement in the subsequent will that all prior wills and codicils are revoked as of the date the subsequent will is signed.
+It is important for an individual to expressly revoke any and all prior wills upon the subsequent execution of another will, since a person may only have one validly executed will.
 If neither will is dated so that it cannot be determined which will supersedes the other, neither document will be given legal effect and the estate of the deceased must be distributed according to the laws of New Jersey intestacy.

 Sound like you need to change your Last Will?
 If so, call our office today.
 Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at email@example.com.